Editor's Note: This story was updated Tuesday evening.

 Doll, who has owned land in Manassas Park since the 1980s, said he is serious negotiations with a pharmacy chain to have them build a store near phase two of Park Place.
 Doll declined to name the business, but his broker said the pharmacy won’t be built until Doll and his associates have permits in hand from the city to proceed with the project.

-Some members of the Manassas Park Planning Commission aren’t completely sold on the idea of a proposed mixed-use development that is conceptually much like its neighbor City Center, which has so far failed to fill its commerical space.
+Some members of the Manassas Park Planning Commission aren’t completely sold on the idea of a proposed mixed-use development that is conceptually much like its neighbor City Center,

 Commissioner and city councilman Bryan Polk expressed concern over if Park Place will ever become a reality in Manassas Park.

 The area could be rezoned, as the owners requested, and then nothing ever be built, Polk said Monday.

 Polk said he is sensitive to this in light of rezonings for projects in the city that were never built.

 Polk did not elaborate on what projects he was refering to.

 “I can’t speak to those other areas where you might be sensitive, but given the time frame we’re on; our motivation is to do everything possible to effect this and start pushing shovels into the dirt and start writing checks to the city …” Bill Hall of Oxford Properties said to Polk.
 “We’re spending a lot of money as a sign of our commitment to do this project.”